sisinflab-swot/cowl/docs/howto/index.rst

 -----------------

 Cowl uses `reference counting`_ for memory management.
-Reference counts are increased and decreased via `retain` and `release` member functions available for every data structure.
-The API docs are very explicit about which functions return already retained instances, which you must release.
+Reference counts are increased and decreased via :func:`CowlObject::cowl_retain()` and :func:`CowlObject::cowl_release()`, respectively.
+The API docs are very explicit about which functions return retained instances, which you must release.
 If nothing is specified, then the returned instance is not retained, meaning its lifetime is generally tied to that of some other object.
 If you need to keep it alive after its owner has been deallocated, you must retain it.